stepchowfun/tagref/README.md

 Note that, in the example above, Tagref won't ensure that the `get_flobs` function actually returns a non-empty list.
 It isn't magic!
 It only checks the two conditions above.

 Tagref works with any programming language, and it respects your `.gitignore` file as well as other common filter files.
 It's recommended to set up Tagref as an automated continuous integration check.
 Tagref is *blazing fast* (as they say) and almost certainly won't be the bottleneck in your CI.

+Tagref is used extensively to manage invariants in Airbnb's front-end codebase.

 ## Usage